Deeman2014/Open_edX_Windows7_Installation/prerequisites.rst

 1. Windows 7 Enterprise
 --------------------

-First, you will need the host operating system, Windows Enterprise 7.
+First, you will need the host operating system, Windows 7 Enterprise.

 A license for Microsoft Windows 7 Enterprise must be acquired separately.

 You need the Enterprise (or Ultimate) version because that version comes with a package that you will need, called Network File Sharing Client Servies for Unit (NFS).

-Windows 7 Professional and other versions of Windows 7 do not come with the package.
+Windows 7 Professional, and other versions of Windows 7, do not come with the NFS package.

 You can buy a copy of Windows 7 Enterprise from Microft, a retail store, or online.